AntociM/budgy/README.md

 # Budgy

-Budgy is an interactive front-end website for tracking users' financial data.
+Budgy is an interactive front-end website for tracking user's financial data.
 By default, it loads some test data to demonstrate the website's capabilities.
-This website is intended to be connected to a database that stores multiple users' information.
+This website is intended to be connected to a database that handles multiple users.
 ![](assets/images/responsive.jpg)

 # Table of content